espocrm/documentation/docs/development/metadata/app-acl.md

 *Object.<string, (Object|false)>*

 Mandatory access levels for fields for any scope (entity type).
-E.g. if we define access levels to a field *assignedUsers*, then all fields with the name *assignedUsers* will obtain defined access levels (regardles of an entity type).
+E.g. if we define access levels to a field *assignedUsers*, then all fields with the name *assignedUsers* will obtain defined access levels (regardless of an entity type).

 Example: